by Borgna Brunner

-Spanish, of course, is the second most commonly spoken language in the United States—there are about 28 million native Spanish speakers.
-After English and Spanish, however, few realize that French is spoken regularly in more American homes more than any other language (1.6 million).
+Spanish, of course, is the second most commonly spoken language in the United States—there are more than 37 million native Spanish speakers.
+After English and Spanish, however, few realize that Chinese is spoken regularly in more American homes more than any other language (2.8 million).

-More than a million Americans also regularly speak German, Italian, and Chinese.
+More than a million Americans also regularly speak Tagalog, Vietnamese, French, Korean, and German.
 And among the top languages spoken by Americans at home is one that has been spoken in this country long before English and Spanish arrived—Navajo.

 As one would expect, among foreign languages formally studied in the United States, Spanish, French, and German—in that order—are the three most popular.